 Disaster planning for your business

 Carolyn Weaver, 2015 Hines Award recipient and PNW/ASI founding member, will lead a discussion on preparing your business for the unexpected, whether technological, environmental, or health-related.
 Good business practices, up-to-date security systems, and redundant backup systems are logical defenses against technological and environmental disasters.
 Unpredictable health-related disasters can be even more devastating for a small business owner, so we’ll also discuss systems for maintaining up-to-date instructions for a “trustee” (family member or colleague) who can act on your behalf in dealing with clients and other business matters if you are suddenly incapacitated.

 Greg Bessert, local attorney, has represented tax and business clients through his Bessert Law Firm in Battle Ground, Washington since 1992.
 He will be presenting on how changes in the 2017 tax law affect self-employed people such as us.
 After going over scenarios of tax situations at three different income levels, he’ll take questions and also address inquiries submitted ahead of time.

 “Knotty Bits” group discussion

-We didn’t solve all of our “knotty bits” last year, so we’ll once again put our heads together to come up with solutions for perplexing indexing problems.
+Since we didn’t solve all of our “knotty bits” last year, Judy Staigmiller will moderate the discussion as we once again put our heads together to come up with solutions for perplexing indexing problems.
 Participants will submit “knotty bits” both ahead of time and during the discussion, knowing that many minds working together are much better than one mind in isolation when it comes to generating possible solutions to aggravating conundrums.